 Cyber Essentials Certification

-HLC has been awarded Cyber Essentials Certification in June 2019 after meeting all the requirements of the Government backed scheme.
+HLC has been successfully awarded Cyber Essentials Certification in June 2021 for a second year after meeting all the requirements of the Government backed scheme.

 Cyber Essentials helps to protect organisations against the most common cyber attacks.